juanelas/nodejs-veramo-agent/README.md

 npm i
 ```

+Copy `template.env` to `.env`and fill the required variables (how to connect to the blockchain).
+You will need to get a project ID from infura <https://www.infura.io>.
+If testing use `sepolia` for `NETWORK_NAME`.

 If you need to create another agent just clone to a different directory.
 Each agent databse is stored in its root directory.
+You can use the same `.env` variables for all the agents.

 ## Scripts for Distributed Identifiers (did:ethr method)